maixnor/wu-quartz/content/Confidence Intervals.md

 	- all estimators in QM2 are unbiased
 - expressable as $\hat{p} = \frac{1}{n} * \sum^n_{i = 1} \text{Bernoulli}(p)$ where Bournoulli(p) is either 1 or 0
 	- summing up all yes (1) and no (0) values and divide by sample size $n$
-- after [[Sampling Distributions, CLT#Central Limit Theorem|Central Limit Theorem]] this can be considered the same as sample mean as long as $n$ is "large" enough
+- after [[Central Limit Theorem]] this can be considered the same as sample mean as long as $n$ is "large" enough
 	- $\hat{p} = \bar{x}$
 	- large is true when
 		- $n*\hat{p} \geq 15$ and $n*(1-\hat{p}) \geq 15$